-Note 12-Income taxes
+Note 12 Income taxes

 The Company is subject to federal and state income taxes and the Texas franchise tax.
-The following table presents the federal and state income taxes included in the income tax expense "Current" and "Deferred" line items in the consolidated statements of operations for the periods presented:
+The following table presents the federal and state income taxes included in "Current" and "Deferred" income tax benefit (expense) in the consolidated statements of operations for the periods presented:

-For the years ended December 31,
+Years ended December 31,

-(in thousands) 2018 2017 2016
+(in thousands) 2019 2018 2017

-Current income tax benefit:
+Current income tax benefit (expense):

 Federal \$ \$ \$

 State 807 (1,800)

-Deferred income tax expense:
+Deferred income tax benefit (expense):

 Federal

-State (5,056)
+State 2,588 (5,056)

-Total income tax expense \$ (4,249) \$ (1,800) \$
+Total income tax benefit (expense) \$ 2,588 \$ (4,249) \$ (1,800)

-As of December 31, 2018, a Texas deferred tax liability of \$5.1 million has been recorded, which is included in the "Other noncurrent liabilities" line item on the consolidated balance sheets, along with the corresponding deferred income tax expense for the year ended December 31, 2018.
-Additionally, a current tax refund of \$0.8 million of Texas franchise tax was received as a result of differences in estimated versus actual taxable income from the gain on the Medallion Sale and is recorded as a current income tax benefit.
+Texas net deferred tax liabilities of \$2.5 million and \$5.1 million were recorded as of December 31, 2019 and 2018, respectively, which are included in "Other noncurrent liabilities" on the consolidated balance sheets, along with the corresponding deferred income tax benefit (expense) for the years ended December 31, 2019 and 2018.

+A current tax refund of \$0.8 million of Texas franchise tax was received as a result of differences in estimated versus actual taxable income from the gain on the Medallion Sale and was recorded as a current income tax benefit for the year ended December 31, 2018.

 On December 22, 2017, the President signed into law Public Law No. 115-97, a comprehensive tax reform bill commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act").
-The Tax Act, among other things, (i) reduces the U.S. corporate income tax rate, (ii) repeals the corporate alternative minimum tax, (iii) imposes new limitations on the utilization of net operating losses and (iv) provides for more general changes to the taxation of corporations, including changes to cost recovery rules and to the deductibility of interest expense.
+The Tax Act, among other things, (i) reduced the U.S. corporate income tax rate, (ii) repealed the corporate alternative minimum tax, (iii) imposed new limitations on the utilization of net operating losses and (iv) provided for more general changes to the taxation of corporations, including changes to cost recovery rules and to the deductibility of interest expense.
 The Company recognizes the effects of changes in tax laws and rates on deferred tax assets and liabilities and the retroactive effects of changes in tax laws in the period in which the new legislation is enacted.
 The enactment date in the U.S. is the date the bill becomes law, which is when the President signs the bill.

-For the year ended December 31, 2017, current tax expense recorded of \$1.8 million is comprised of Texas franchise tax, mainly as a result of the Medallion Sale.
+For the year ended December 31, 2017, current tax expense recorded of \$1.8 million is comprised of Texas franchise tax, mainly as a result of the Medallion Sale in 2017.
 Additionally, the Company paid Alternative Minimum Tax ("AMT") related to the Medallion Sale.
 The payment of AMT creates an AMT credit carryforward.
-Due to changes in the Tax Act, AMT credit carryforwards do not expire and are now refundable over the next five years, and therefore, as of December 31, 2018, a receivable has been recorded in the amount of \$4.8 million, of which \$2.4 million is included in the "Accounts receivable, net" line item and \$2.4 million is included in the "Other noncurrent assets, net" line item on the consolidated balance sheets.
+Due to changes in the Tax Act, AMT credit carryforwards do not expire and are now refundable over a five-year period.

-The following table presents the expected years in which the Company's AMT credit carryforward will be refunded:
+The following table presents the expected years in which the Company's AMT credit carryforward will be refunded as of the date presented:

-(in thousands) December 31, 2018
+(in thousands) December 31, 2019

-2019 \$ 2,408

-2020 1,203

-2021 602

-2022 602
+2020(1) 1,031

+2021(2) 516

+2022(2) 515

-AMT credit carryforward \$ 4,815
+AMT credit carryforward \$ 2,062